-The Safe Routes to School National Partnership has worked hard since the passage of MAP-21 to fight to retain the 100 percent federal funding for Safe Routes to School projects, and are very disappointed that the guidance requires the 20 percent local match.
+The Safe Routes Partnership has worked hard since the passage of MAP-21 to fight to retain the 100 percent federal funding for Safe Routes to School projects, and are very disappointed that the guidance requires the 20 percent local match.
 We will continue to pursue a legislative or administrative remedy on this issue, and will also be working on materials to help local Safe Routes to School advocates understand their options for providing matching funds, including in-kind services and materials that could reduce the match contribution.
 We will also continue to work with the US Department of Transportation on the next iteration of guidance on Transportation Alternatives, as there are other issues remaining to be resolved.

 SAFETEA-LU Safe Routes to School Project are Still 100 Percent Funded